-- factories or gunpowder mills. - Providing storage or transportation for public property. - Furnishing supplies. - Donating or loaning money to support the War. - Paying taxes, provided that no penalty fee was assessed, and payment was not made to a government under British control.
-(See Section 2.4004 below regarding Revolutionary Service based on payment of taxes.) - Owning or serving on a vessel sailing under a letter or commission of marque and reprisal issued by the Continental Congress or a provincial or state government in rebellion against Great Britain. - Defending the frontiers and forts to provide protection against British or Indian attack between 19 April 1775 and 25 November 1783 in support of the Continental, provincial or state, or county governments in revolution against Great Britain.
-Defenders include: - o Combatants regardless of age or gender. - o Males 12 and over who manned forts, blockhouses, and stations on the frontier. - Providing support to defenders, regardless of age or gender.
+- Furnishing a substitute for military service. - Rendering aid to wounded or sick soldiers, sailors, or marines. - Manufacturing or repairing munitions, including gunsmiths and workers in arms factories or gunpowder mills. - Providing storage or transportation for public property. - Furnishing supplies. - Donating or loaning money to support the War. - Paying taxes, provided that no penalty fee was assessed, and payment was not made to a government under British control.
+(See Section 2.4004 below regarding Revolutionary Service based on payment of taxes). - Owning or serving on a vessel sailing under a letter or commission of marque and reprisal issued by the Continental Congress or a provincial or state government in rebellion against Great Britain. - Defending the frontiers and forts to provide protection against British or Indian attack between 19 April 1775 and 25 November 1783 in support of the Continental, provincial or state, or county governments in revolution against Great Britain.
+Defenders include: - Combatants regardless of age or gender. - Males 12 and over who manned forts, blockhouses, and stations on the frontier. - Providing support to defenders, regardless of age or gender.
 This includes providing supplies and intelligence.
 The women at Bryan Station who fetched water when within range of the Indians provided support.
 Record of the specific support provided is required.
-For example, merely assuming the wife cooked for the husband is not sufficient. - Scouts and members of rescue parties. - Messengers between settlements. - o Guides. - o Armed escorts for civilian parties. - Indian allies of the patriots who performed an overt act. - Participants in the Boston Tea Party on 16 December 1773 (this day only) and the taking of gunpowder and munitions from Ft.
+For example, merely assuming the wife cooked for the husband is not sufficient. - Scouts and members of rescue parties. - Messengers between settlements. - o Guides. - Armed escorts for civilian parties. - \circ $\;$ Indian allies of the patriots who performed an overt act. - Participants in the Boston Tea Party on 16 December 1773 (this day only) and the taking of gunpowder and munitions from Ft.
 William and Mary, 14 & 15 December 1774 (these two days only). - Conduct or activity that resulted in being taken prisoner of war by the British authorities or their Indian allies. - Service performed by French nationals within the 13 states and surrounding waters in support of the American cause. - Any member of the Army or of a Spanish colonial militia who served, as shown by contemporary rosters, in a presidio or garrison in the Spanish territories, and which presidio or garrison is shown to have provided military or material support, such as a contribution of the donative or participation in the cattle drive, to the cause of American Independence, may be considered to have performed qualifying military service in support of the Patriot cause.
 Any member of the Spanish Army, Navy, or militia who served in support of Galvez, in the Gulf of Mexico, from Texas to Florida, along the Mississippi River, on the island of Cuba, or were members of the Louisiana Infantry Regiment between 24 December 1776 and 25 November 1783, may be considered to have performed qualifying military service in support of the Patriot cause.
-Any resident of the Spanish who provided material aid or contributed to the donativo requested by King Carlos III in 1780 to fund Spanish involvement in the war effort, may be considered to have performed qualifying patriotic service.
+Any resident of the Spanish Territories who provided material aid or contributed to the donativo requested by King Carlos III in 1780 to fund Spanish involvement in the war effort, may be considered to have performed qualifying patriotic service.

-Other activities will be considered on a case-by-case basis.
+• Other activities will be considered on a case-by-case basis.